-Table 9: Ngaka Modiri Molema (NMMDM) District Municipality Integrated Development Plan 2017-2022 (Ngaka Modiri Molema District Municipality, 2017)
+Table 11: Ngaka Modiri Molema (NMMDM) District Municipality Integrated Development Plan 2017-2022 (Ngaka Modiri Molema District Municipality, 2017)

-Theme Requirements I NMMDM underpinned by various development corridors namely: • • Platinum Corridor (N4), which stretches from the east to the west of NMMDM connecting Republic of South Africa with Republic of Botswana and Republic of Mozambique. • The N18 Western Frontier Corridor N18; and • N14 Requirements Economic Development 2022 Environment Ngaka Modiri Molema District Municipality is well-endowed with natural 3 resources; therefore, environmental conservation is of high importance to the municipality.
-Economic Development The Agriculture, Culture and Tourism have been identified as the anchor of Economic Growth especially where poverty, unemployment and inequality are rampant.
-All other sectors such as mining, manufacturing and retail would serve as offshoot to Agriculture, Culture and Tourism 22 The District has an important role to play in setting the framework for growth and outlining the necessary actions to stimulate growth in areas such as innovation, research and development, skills, exports and entrepreneurship.
+Theme Requirements I MMDM underpinned by various development corridors namely: • • Platinum Corridor (N4), which stretches from the east to the west of NMMDM connecting Republic of South Africa with Republic of Botswana and Republic of Mozambique. • • The N18 Western Frontier Corridor N18; and • Economic Development 2022 Environment Ngaka Modiri Molema District Municipality is well-endowed with natural resources; therefore, environmental conservation is of high importance to the municipality.
+31 Economic Development The District has an important role to play in setting the framework for growth and outlining the necessary actions to stimulate growth in areas such as innovation, research and development, skills, exports and entrepreneurship.
 This also means identifying and supporting business growth in areas where there is the greatest potential, whilst ensuring that the necessary economic infrastructure is in place to capitalize on the existing strength and opportunities.
 22 To facilitate economic development by creating a conducive environment for business development 49

-Table 10: Ditsobotla Local Municipality Final Integrated Development Plan 2015/2016 (Ditsobotla Local Municipality, 2015)
+Table 12: Ditsobotla Local Municipality Final Integrated Development Plan 2015/2016 (Ditsobotla Local Municipality, 2015)